 - Resting tremor — generally is greatest when the body part is at rest and is diminished with movement.
 This type of tremor is more typical of Parkinson's disease than MS.

-Tremor occurs because there are plaques — damaged areas — along the complex nerve pathways that are responsible for coordination of movements.
-People with MS who have tremors may also have associated symptoms such as difficulty in speaking (dysarthria) or difficulty in swallowing (dysphagia) — activities that are governed by many of the same pathways involved in coordinating movement.
+Tremor occurs because there are damaged areas along the complex nerve pathways that are responsible for coordination of movements.
+People with MS who have tremor may also have associated symptoms such as difficulty in speaking (dysarthria) or difficulty in swallowing (dysphagia) — activities that are governed by many of the same pathways involved in coordinating movement.

 Tremor may make simple activities very challenging – such as dressing and eating.
 In addition, it can have significant emotional and social impact, especially when people choose to keep to themselves rather than feel embarrassed by tremor.